ABOUT

 Past President: Melissa Noble (Utah Division of Drinking Water)

-Melissa Noble is a licensed Professional Geologist (PG) and an Environmental Scientist in the Permitting Section of the Division of Drinking Water (DDW) within the Department of Environmental Quality.
-She works specifically with the Source Protection rules.
-Melissa has been with DDW since 2012.
-She has also been a member of the Women of Water board on and off for 5 years.
-Previous board positions she held include: Secretary and Vice President.
-Melissa holds a Bachelor's Degree (BS) in Hydrogeology-Engineering Geology from Utah State University and a Master's Degree (MS) in Structural Geology from Colorado State University.
-In her personal time, Melissa enjoys playing Pokemon Go with her family, her husband Jayrod, her two not-so-little boys Jesse and Jacob, and her corgi-mix Kimber.
+Melissa Noble is a licensed Professional Geologist (PG) and Environmental Scientist in the Permitting Section of the Utah Division of Drinking Water (DDW), where she specializes in Source Protection regulations and has been with DDW since 2012.
+She has held multiple positions on the Women of Water board, including Secretary, Vice President, and President.
+She holds a Bachelor's Degree (BS) in Hydrogeology-Engineering Geology from Utah State University and a Master's Degree (MS) in Structural Geology from Colorado State University.
+Outside of her professional life, Melissa enjoys spending time outdoors, especially hiking with her spouse and three boys.

 Treasurer: Sarah Romero